We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 So, once you’ve found your niche market and designed your online store to cater for it, you need to make it visible on search engines.

-You can use keyword research tools like Semrush again here to find out exactly what kind of searches are performed for your type of product, and ensure that your site contains all these keywords in all the right places, namely:
+You can use keyword research tools again here to find out precisely what kind of searches are performed for your type of product, and ensure that your site contains all these keywords in all the right places, namely:

-Additionally, make sure that your online store is fully accessible to those with a visual impairment.
+Additionally, try to ensure that your online store is fully accessible to those with a visual impairment.
 Not only will this help users with disabilities access your content more easily, it can bring SEO benefits too.

 The online store builders mentioned above give you a lot of control over SEO (with BigCommerce and Shopify probably coming in tops in this regard).
 If you opt for one of those products, make use of this functionality!